-Wondering if you can make your own homemade Japanese vegetable tempura at home?
 Japanese vegetable tempura is a popular vegetarian choice when eating at a Japanese restaurant, as most places will have a vegetable tempura on the menu.
 Tempura is deep-fried and battered vegetables.
-Seems simple enough to try making your own at home, right?
-Well it is, but there's a few things you need to know in order to have your vegetable tempura turn out light, crispy and perfect, just like the kind you get at Japanese restaurants.
+If you enjoy eating it at a restaurant, don't be intimidated.
+It's pretty simple to make at home.
+There are a few things you need to know in order to have your vegetable tempura turn out light, crispy, and perfect, just like the kind you get at Japanese restaurants.

-- 1 cup flour (use cake flour if you have it)
+- 1 cup flour (cake flour is preferred)

 - 1/2 tsp. salt